hyperlux/Connect/memory.md

 ```

 ### Next Steps
-1. Need to check backend logs to identify the cause of the 500 error
-2. Verify backend service is running correctly
+1. Test login with the updated configuration
+2. Monitor detailed error logs in browser console
+3. Check backend logs for corresponding error details
-3. Check backend API endpoint implementation
+4. Verify backend API endpoint matches frontend expectations
-4. Verify database connection and state

 ### Configuration State
 - Frontend proxy is working (requests reaching backend)
 - CORS is properly configured
-- API client is set up with correct base URL
+- API client is using relative URLs
 - Service worker is registered successfully
+- Enhanced error logging is in place

 ### Non-Critical Issues
 - React Router warning about v7_startTransition (can be addressed later)
+- TypeScript error for vite/client types (does not affect functionality)